What Is A Lash Egg?

 - Respiratory infection: several upper respiratory illnesses have been known to also cause reproductive harm.
 The damage to the oviduct will not be evident until long after the respiratory disease is over.

 - Overweight: reduces a hen’s ability to keep her vent clean

 - Vent picking: E Coli can enter the oviduct and cause infection

 Unfortunately, the prognosis for a hen that is laying lash eggs is not good.
 It is generally an indication that irreversible damage to the oviduct has occurred.
 A hen who is laying lash eggs has probably already been producing a poor quality egg up until this point, so you will need to decide for yourself if you want to keep a hen that is likely not going to produce any more eggs for you.
 The hen is dealing with an oviduct infection, and her life may be short because of it.
-If you decide she will remain as a pet that doesn’t produce eggs for you, I strongly recommend seeking the help of your veterinarian for treatment.
-They may do some laboratory work and decide on a course of treatment that can help your lash egg hen live more comfortably for the remainder of her days.
+If you decide she will remain as a pet that doesn’t produce eggs for you, I strongly recommend seeking the advice of your county’s agricultural extension office for local advice on finding knowledgeable poultry healthcare.
+They can help you decide on a course of treatment that can help your lash egg hen live more comfortably for the remainder of her days.

 Related Posts You Might Like